Shiloh, Hardin County, Tennessee

 Shiloh is an unincorporated community in Hardin County, Tennessee.

 Before the Battle of Shiloh/Pittsburgh Landing

 Pittsburgh Landing (North of the Hornets Nest)

-“Pitts” Tucker founded Pittsburgh Landing, Tennessee by building a tavern and so a town and port was built around that.
+“Pitts” Tucker founded Pittsburgh Landing, Tennessee, where he built a tavern and so a town and port.

 Shiloh (South of the Hornets Nest)

 Shiloh is of somewhat unknown origins but descendants of the Iroquois settled the area and built the Indian mounds in both Pittsburgh Landing/Shiloh and Savannah, Tennessee.
 Then, during the Westward Expansion Era, Lewis Wicker bought 400 acres of land in Shiloh/Pittsburgh Landing all the way from at least Perry Field to Downtown Shiloh.
 He later sold most of the land, only keeping Perry Field, Wicker Field, and the Peach Orchard.
 Lewis built the infamous “Cabin at Shiloh,“ the only cabin that survived the battle.
 The Church of Shiloh (shiloh was a Hebrew word meaning "place of peace") had been established beforehand and would later be destroyed in the battle.